SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 3. Describe your difficulties for this task and your understanding of what is happening during this task.
-Explain in your own words why are we installing a process manager.
+Explain in your own words why are we installing a process supervisor.
 Do not hesitate to do more researches and to find more articles on that topic to illustrate the problem.

 ## Task 2: Add a cluster membership management tool